 Although our team work excellently as individuals, we like to use Pair Programming to create powerful, superiorly designed software.

-For best practice, constant dialogue between ‘driver’ and ‘observer’ is essential so that both parties know what the other is thinking; ensuring ideas, feedback and solutions to potential problems can be bounced back and forth between each other.
+For best practice, constant dialogue between driver and observer is essential so that both parties know what the other is thinking.
+This ensures ideas, feedback and solutions to potential problems can be bounced back and forth between each other.

 It may seem expensive at first, but having two developers go through the code thoroughly as it is being written will reduce the amount of future feedback loops that result from other parties picking up problems in the code, which will save time.
 As well as this, some seasoned Pair Programmers will claim that they are able to complete work twice as fast than if they were working alone, due to being able to break through problems much quicker.